Temple Sinai (Oakland, California): Chester era: 1989–2011

 To accommodate the large number of people attending on the High Holy Days, since 2001 Temple Sinai has held its main High Holy Day services at Oakland's NRHP-listed Art Deco Paramount Theater.
 While it still holds smaller High Holy Day services in the sanctuary at 2808 Summit Street, the main services at the Paramount fill the entire 1,800 seats on the mezzanine of the theater, and most of the 1,200 seats in the balcony.

 In 2006, the congregation embarked on a campaign to create a new campus for Temple Sinai, to be located adjacent to the existing sanctuary and social hall.
 The $15 million project included "new offices, a larger chapel, a kitchen upgrade, outdoor sacred space, a new preschool with six classrooms and a 4,500-square-foot playground ...
 10 additional classrooms for Midrasha teens and adult education, an art room, library, teen lounge and expanded parking."
 The L-shaped two-story school/office building would be 16300 sqft, and accommodate approximately 100 children in the pre-school.
 The 2500 sqft chapel, which would hold up to 250 people, would be an addition to the rear of the existing social hall.

-Groundbreaking took place in October 2007, with an expected completion in Autumn, 2010.
+Groundbreaking took place in October 2007, and the building was completed in 2010.
 In order to accommodate the new buildings, the school and chapel built in the late 1940s were razed, along with two office buildings on adjoining lots purchased for the expansion.
 Nine portable buildings were installed on the campus of Merritt College in Oakland Hills to serve in the interim.
-As of December 23, 2009, Temple Sinai had raised almost $12 million from 651 households (70% of the congregation).
+By December, 2009, Temple Sinai had raised almost $12 million from 651 households (70% of the congregation).

 Chester had planned to retire in June 2009, and the congregation embarked on a search for a new senior rabbi in 2008.
 Twenty-three candidates were narrowed down to one finalist, but in early December that individual informed the search committee that he was withdrawing his name from consideration.
 While the search was progressing, Chester had realized that, due to the 2008 financial crisis, he would have to keep working.
 After the main candidate withdrew, the synagogue's president approached Chester, asking if he would stay on for another term, which Chester agreed to do.
 Chester retired in June 2011, becoming (along with Broude) Rabbi Emeritus.